pxc/gitbook/text/21_Redoing_Git_Reset_and_Revert/0_ Redoing_Git_Reset_and_Revert.markdown

 The first command restores hello.rb to the version in the index, so that "git diff hello.rb" returns no differences.
-The second command will restore hello.rb to the version in the HEAD revision, so that both "git diff hello.rb" and "git diff --cached hello.rb" return no differences.
+The second command restores hello.rb to the version in the HEAD revision, so that both "git diff hello.rb" and "git diff --cached hello.rb" return no differences.